pushpraj-rmx/dotfiles/README.md

 These files are not always synced.

 ### and
-I use these files with dwm (window manager), in Arch Linux.
+I use these files with dwm (window manager), in Arch Linux. // no updates yet // reinitialized old repo